negrinho/deep_architect/docs/source/tutorials/new_searchers.rst

 searcher is kept locally in the searcher object.

-We point the reader to searchers folder for more example implementations of searcheres.
+We point the reader to searchers folder for more example implementations of searchers.
 There is a single searcher per file.
 We very much welcome searcher contributions, so if you would like to contribute with a search algorithm that you developed for DeepArchitect, please write a issue to discuss the implementation.
-One of the goals of DeepArchitect is to make architecture search research widely available and reusable.
+One of the main goals of DeepArchitect is to make architecture search research widely available and reusable.